paulwerner/texer/README.md

 **Issue:** PDF preview is blank or not updating

 **Solutions:**
+- Check compilation mode: hover over compile button to see if in auto or manual mode
-- Wait 2-3 seconds for auto-compile to finish
+- **Auto mode**: Wait 2-3 seconds after stopping typing
-- Click "Compile" button manually
+- **Manual mode**: Click "Compile" button to trigger compilation
+- Switch to auto mode if you want automatic updates
 - Check browser console for errors (F12)
 - Verify backend is running: `curl http://localhost:5000/api/health`
 - Hard refresh browser (Ctrl+Shift+R)